3 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Another example and modeling considerations

 SketchUp modeling with curved surfaces means the modeler encounters some decisions with how they make models.
-Higher segmentation can result in nicer looking post-modeling, photo-realistic rendering.
+Higher segmentation can result in nicer looking post-modeling, photo-realistic rendering, smooth-surfaced 3D prints.
 But using a lot of this extra geometry can make the SketchUp file very difficult to use.
 So there is a balancing game

 Most, if not all, photo-realistic renderers only "see" faces with the normals pointing outward - the front face.
 In that case, if a model has any back faces on the outside of a model, those faces will not render.